Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/user-account.md

 ## User Account & Settings

 In short, user accounts allows you to sign in and be recognized by an application or device.
 A user account can also be described as a virtual identity created for any digital technology.
 User accounts normally include both username and password, no surprises here.
-But, that's not all, they also store a collection of settings and information associated with the specific user.
+But, that's not all, they also store a collection of settings and profile information associated with the specific user.

 It is a common practice to tailor the digital experience for different users.
 You can have one or more types of users (e.g., administrator, standard user and guest), with different privileges and capabilities.
 Another frequently used technique is to assign different roles to the same user account, switching between different privileges and capabilities depending on the context.

 ### What is a user account in Slingshot?

-It's the virtual representation of a user, a group of credentials, profile information, settings and content owned by the user.
+It's the virtual representation of a user, including a group of credentials, profile information, settings and content owned by the user.
 Seems familiar, right?

 As a Slingshot user you own different types of content, like the files you upload, the messages you write and the dashboards you create.
 All those are part of your Slingshot account and are associated to you as a user.
 That being said, you do have full control over the content you own.
 For further details about security and data privacy within Slingshot, please refer to [Security & Privacy](security.md).

 ### Be proactive about your profile information and settings

-The app behavior and overall experience can be greatly modified by tweaking your information and settings.
+The app behavior and overall experience can be greatly modified by tweaking your profile information and settings.
 As a good practice, try customizing your experience to better suit your needs.
 To do this, navigate to Settings
 **//INSERT image//** Show how to open Settings

 Now feel free to explore the different settings and make them your own: